Shopping Cart

 banana pieces

-on Tuesday, 20 November 2007 5:57 PM
+By 3dcreativesolutions on Tuesday, 20 November 2007 5:57 PM

 Yeah I was running out of time as this was done around the final entry date (within a few hours).
 I thought about more effort on the puzzle pieces and could have upgraded them with more time.
 I studied a few banana photos and realized I could have got sidetracked a bit too much.
 The dark spot you're referring to was an oversight.
 It is a texture map that put a big spot on the peel...
 I totally missed it after submitting.